framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**Glamayre_Fast_Effects**](https://github.com/rj200/Glamarye_Fast_Effects_for_ReShade/blob/main/Shaders/Glamayre_Fast_Effects.fx)
 Implements fast FXAA, intelligent sharpening, fast ambient occlusion, subtle depth of field, fake global illumination, and bounce lighting in a single shader.
 For more info, comparison shots, and troubleshooting check the readme file on the shaders repository.
 - [**LensDiffusion**](https://discord.com/channels/217504282109411330/805488617643835402/958093194820739132): To download it head out to [TreyM discord server](https://discord.treym.us).
+- [**vort_MegaShader**](https://discord.com/channels/586242553746030596/804451693853016085/1103197689576968262): Single technique which uses multiple different passes to accomplish different effects performantly, but with good quality.
+To download it head out to the [Reshade Discord server](https://discord.gg/PrwndfH).

 ## LUTs
 LUTs are a very important part of doing post-processing, that being for screenshotting or just playing.
 For a more detailed look at what LUTs are and how to make your own go to [this guide](https://framedsc.github.io/ReshadeGuides/lutgenguide.htm).
 If you want a great source of LUTs head over to [gordinho MLUT shader repo](https://github.com/TheGordinho/MLUT).
 Below I would list some of my favorites.